Dramat3ch/reels_downloader/README.md

 python my_bot.py
 ```

 Open Telegram and search for your bot.
-Start a chat with the bot and use the available commands to download Instagram reels.
+Start a chat with the bot and send the Instagram Reel link to get the MP4 video.

 ## Contributing